peteroupc/peteroupc.github.io/graphics.md

 [^6]: _Quake_ (1996) also employed _subdivision rasterization_ for drawing small and relatively distant triangles whose vertices are rounded to integers, an algorithm likewise in scope here (Abrash (1997), chapter 69).

-[^7]: Antialiasing "[**didn’t appear in home console graphics architectures**](https://imagequalitymatters.blogspot.com/2011/01/retro-tech-analysis-virtua-racing-md-vs.html) until the debut of the \[Nintendo 64\] in late 1996". _Tricks of the Mac Game Programming Gurus_ (1995) considers antialiasing among the features "unlikely" to be needed in game programming.
+[^7]: Antialiasing "[**didn’t appear in home console graphics architectures**](https://imagequalitymatters.blogspot.com/2011/01/retro-tech-analysis-virtua-racing-md-vs.html) until the debut of the \[Nintendo 64\] in late 1996".
+McCornack et al. (1995) considers antialiasing among the features "unlikely" to be needed in game programming.

 [^8]: Perspective correction accounts for distance from the viewer: closer objects appear larger.
-The lack of perspective correction (as in what is called _affine texture mapping_), together with the lack of smoothing (antialiasing) of edges, contributed to the characteristic distortion and instability of 3-D graphics in many PlayStation (One) games.
+The lack of perspective correction (as in what is called _affine texture mapping_), together with the lack of smoothing (antialiasing) of edges, contributed to the characteristic distortion and instability of 3-D graphics in many video games for the original PlayStation.

 [^9]: It is being considered whether to replace these 2-D limits with one of the following alternatives:<br><br>1.
 Instead of tiles, sprites, and layers, the game uses a _frame buffer_ (array of color samples, called pixels, in computer memory) with no more than 8 bits per pixel (no more than 256 simultaneous colors) and all visuals in the game must be _rendered in software_.
 But I don't know of a way to describe further restrictions useful for game programming in the mid- to late 1990s style.<br>2.
 The 2-D limits in the specification apply, but instead of replacing a 2-D layer, the 3-D layer is simply a special sprite that covers the game screen (the usual size limits for sprites don't apply) and can have transparent and translucent pixels.<br>3.
 Same as (2), but in addition, there are no tiles or 2-D layers (all the graphics are sprites).<br><br>The tile-based limits in this specification also suit games that support only text display, and thus have visuals that resemble the text modes (as opposed to graphics modes) found in PCs and computer terminals.

 [^10]: The Neo Geo (1990) has only one 2-D layer; the rest of the visuals are sprites drawn below that layer.

 [^11]: Translucent pixels enable _alpha blending_ techniques (the mixing of one image with another).
-But alpha blending was “relatively new to PC games” at the time of _Quake_’s launch in 1996, according to Abrash (1997), and is practically not discussed at all in _Tricks of the Mac Game Programming Gurus_ (1995).
+But alpha blending was “relatively new to PC games” at the time of _Quake_’s launch in 1996, according to Abrash (1997), and is practically not discussed at all in McCornack et al. (1995).
 Only images with opaque and/or transparent pixels tended to be supported in early-1990s video games.

 [^12]: SEGA arcade machines from the 1980s and earlier had rudimentary systems for scaling (stretching or shrinking) sprites horizontally and vertically.
 In the Super Famicom/Super Nintendo Entertainment System (1990), sprites could not be scaled, but they could be flipped.